-World History I/ELL 8th Grade QCIE – Course Outline
+World History I Grade 8 QISS – Course Outline

-In World History I/ELL, we will be covering a multitude of topics.
+In World History I, we will be covering a multitude of topics.
 We will focus on many different areas of study all under these 4 Major Units:

 Behavior and Homework Expectations:

 Classroom behavior expectations will follow closely along with our school’s mission statement and PBIS responsibilities found in the Student Handbook.
 History is a very interesting topic, and historians fiercely debate the meaning and interpretations of their findings.
 I hope to inspire students to take ownership of historical ideas in similar ways, and this means that students may disagree with each other and will hopefully engage in fact-based, passionate debates.
 In order to ensure that the classroom environment is a safe one, where students feel confident expressing their opinions and learning from each other’s perspectives, this class has one rule: respect.
 Students are expected to respect their teacher, their classmates, and themselves.
 If students can abide by this one rule, it will foster learning in the classroom and be the foundation of their character in the years ahead.
 Disrespect will not be tolerated.

 All homework assignments will be shared in Schoology or WeChat.
 If a student loses a homework assignment, they can request another copy or possibly a digital copy.
 I expect that homework will be completed on time and will be creative, clear, and legible.
 Students are responsible for coming to class prepared each day.
 That means having a pen or pencil, a notebook for only this class, and a folder or binder for only this class.
 There will be days where students are asked to bring their laptops or use their mobile device if they have one.

 Students may not give or receive unauthorized aid on any assignment.
 Students will be held to the expectations and actions included in the Procedures for Academic Integrity found in the QISS Student Handbook.